Expensive Vintage Costume Jewelry – A Quick List

 Boucher on Etsy

-Marcel Boucher was one of the most talented designers and manufacturers of American costume jewelry in the 20th century.
-His jewelry was notable from the very beginning due to the excellent design and high-quality materials.
+Marcel Boucher was among the most talented designers and manufacturers of American costume jewelry in the 20th century.
+His jewelry was notable from the very beginning due to its excellent design and high-quality materials.
 It was commonly mistaken for precious jewelry.

 Most Valuable Jewelry from Boucher